jyellick/obc-docs/protocol-spec.md

 **Reconciling transactional privacy with identity management.**

 As described later in this document, the approach taken here to reconcile identity management with user privacy and to enable competitive institutions to transact effectively on a common blockchain (for both intra- and inter-institutional transactions) is as follows:

-1. add certificates to transactions to implement a “permissioned” blockchain

-2. utilize a two-level system:
+1. add certificates to transactions to implement a “permissioned” blockchain by utilizing a two-level system:
   1. (relatively) static enrollment certificates (ECerts), acquired via registration with an enrollment certificate authority (CA).
   2. transaction certificates (TCerts) that faithfully but pseudonymously represent enrolled users, acquired via a transaction CA.

-3. offer mechanisms to conceal the content of transactions to unauthorized members of the system
+2. offer mechanisms to conceal the content of transactions to unauthorized members of the system.

 **Audit support.** Commercial systems are occasionally subjected to audits.
 Auditors in such cases should be given the means to check a certain transaction, or a certain group of transactions, the activity of a particular user of the system, or the operation of the system itself.
 Thus, such capabilities should be offered by any system featuring transactions containing contractual agreements between business partners.